Faraaz Ayaaz Hossain

-Faraaz Ayaaz Hossain was a 20-year-old Bangladeshi Muslim who was murdered in the July 2016 Dhaka attack.
-He was the grandson of Latifur Rahman, chairman of Transcom Group and Shahnaz Rahman.
-Faraaz was the younger child of Simeen Rahman and Muhammad Waquer Bin Hossain.
-Zaraif Ayaat Hossain was his only elder brother.
-He was studying undergraduate at the Emory University in Atlanta, Georgia, USA and came to Dhaka in mid May to spend his summer holidays.
+Faraaz Ayaaz Hossain was a 20-year-old Bangladeshi murder victim in the July 2016 Dhaka attack.
+He was the son of Simeen Rahman and the grandson of Latifur Rahman, chairman of Transcom Group.
+Faraaz was the younger child of Simeen and Muhammad Waquer.
+He was studying undergraduate at the Goizueta Business School in Atlanta, Georgia, USA and came to Dhaka in mid May to spend his summer holidays.

 Education

 Faraaz Hossain started his school at the age of three, at Sir John Wilson, Dhaka and studied there until class 2.
 Then he went on to join the American International School of Dhaka and graduated in 2014.
 For higher education Faraaz went on to Emory University in Atlanta in August 2014, where he would then be admitted into Emory's Goizueta Business School.
 In school at class 5 he received US President's (George W Bush) Education Award for outstanding academic excellence.